-In this college-level course, students will cover the same time period and events as US History 11 (1492-present) but with greater emphasis on primary source analysis and synthesis.
+In this college-level course, students will cover the same time period and events as US History (1492-present) but with greater emphasis on primary source analysis and synthesis.
 Writing and discussion are integral components of this course.
 This course moves fast, so outside reading and note-taking is essential.
-Upon completion, students will have the opportunity to sit for the AP United States History exam, to attempt to earn college credit.